How to become an estimator

 University

-You could do a higher national diploma or degree before looking for work.
+You could do a higher national diploma or degree before starting work.
 Relevant subjects include:

 - structural engineering